mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 PySpark supports two types of data abstractions:

 * `RDD`
+	* is a low-level API
 	* as a set of elements of type `T`
 	* can represent billions of elements

 * `DataFrame`
+	* is a high-level API
 	* as a table of rows with named columns
 	* can represent billions of rows